BrenKenna/pyanamo/Creating and Managing Workflows.md

 ## Creating Tasks

-The manager client has methods for importing single and nested items, or as lists which the above is a wrapper for as shown in the below python "session".
+The manager client has methods for importing single and nested items, or as lists which the ''*import-items.py*'' script is a wrapper for,

 ```python
 # Import manager client